NxPKG/khulnasoft-docs/content/waf/managed-rules/_index.md

 These managed rulesets are regularly updated.
 You can adjust the behavior of specific rules in these rulesets, choosing from several possible actions.

-Cloudflare provides the following managed rulesets in the WAF:
+Khulnasoft provides the following managed rulesets in the WAF:

 {{<table-wrap>}}
 <table style="table-layout:fixed; width:100%;">